civl-verifier/civl-verifier.github.io/layered-concurrent-programs.md

 In the layer 1 program, shown above, the parallel call to `Incr` is rewritten to a sequence of calls to `AtomicIncr`.
 The justification for this rewrite is that `Incr` refines `AtomicIncr` and `AtomicIncr` is a left mover.
 Explanation for these concepts is presented later.

-The implementation of yield procedures at layer 0 is often omitted.
-In this case, the layer 0 program is not defined.
-The atomic actions refined by layer 0 procedures are considered primitive atomic actions used to define the semantics of the (lowest) layer 1 program.

 ### Program at Layer 2